 Highgate opened in 1839 as one of the magnificent Victorian garden cemeteries, designed to be beautiful and peaceful.
 By the 1960s, neglect had turned it into something else entirely.
 That is when the “Highgate Vampire” sightings began—a tall figure that multiple witnesses described as inducing paralysis when it looked at them, followed by a choking sensation.

 Tabloids covered the phenomenon extensively in the 1970s.
 Setting aside the vampire claims, Highgate poses real physical danger.
 The cemetery fell into serious disrepair.
 Vaults have collapsed.
-The overgrowth is severe enough that you can easily get lost, and at night the place is pitch black.
+The overgrowth is severe enough that you can easily get lost, and at night, the place is pitch black.
 A 2006 restoration project unearthed evidence of grave desecration, which seemed to trigger a new round of reported apparitions.

 Karl Marx is buried there, which draws visitors, but the cemetery’s Victorian architecture has decayed in ways that make exploration genuinely risky.
 Authorities enforce closing times strictly now, partly because of liability concerns after several injuries from falling masonry.